 Yelena is the partner-in-charge of Habif, Arogeti & Wynne’s International Services.
 She specializes in advising domestic and international companies on international tax issues and tax planning strategies, regarding inbound and outbound operations.

 Yelena is an active member in many professional organizations, including the American Institute of Certified Public Accountants where she recently served on the task force that reviewed Proposed Treasury Regulations on Transfer Pricing; the Georgia Society of Certified Public Accountants where she participated in the Leadership Development Program; and Baker Tilly International where she chaired the North American International Tax Committee for six consecutive years.
-Additionally, Yelena is a founding board member of GlobalEXECWomen, vice chair of the Georgia Council for International Visitors' Board and Chair of the 2013 Consular Ball.
-She is also Treasurer of the Georgia District Export Council.
+Additionally, Yelena is a founding board member of GlobalEXECWomen, chair of the board of the Georgia Council for International Visitors and chair of the 2013 Consular Ball.
+She is also treasurer of the Georgia District Export Council.
 She is a graduate of the 2011 Leadership Atlanta program and received the Metro Atlanta Chamber’s 2011 Global Impact Award for Service Providers on behalf of HA&W.